marktyers/API-SPA/testing/routes/README.md

 # Testing The Routes

-This directory contains **integration tests** for the different routes in the API.
+This directory contains **routing tests** for the different routes in the API.

 Each collection has a separate test script which contains tests for the: